 On 31 May 2011 ESL was awarded the government contract to install an open access fibre optic network to every premise in the Greater Christchurch Urban areas.
-Under this contract the company takes on an obligation to build the network within eight years which it will sell to Enable Networks Ltd (ENL) upon requirements being met.
+Under this contract the company takes on an obligation to build the network within ten years which it will progressively sell to ENL upon certain requirements being met.
 The contract is within the scope of NZ IAS 11 Construction Contracts.